 This is an example and does not constitute a recommendation or advice.

-Here is another example of a 30 year accountant earning £50,000p.a. and the risks of income protection.
+Here is another example with a 30 year accountant earning £50,000p.a. and the risks of income protection.
 Below is a report that shows the risk and what income protection can do to reduce the risk for you.
 This is an example and does not constitute a recommendation or advice.

 Authorised and regulated by the Financial Conduct Authority.